The way a neighborhood looks and feels when you walk or drive around it, from

 higher proportion than 97.1% of American neighborhoods.

-or fishers.
-But the W 4th St / Collins St neighborhood truly stands
+W 4th St / Collins St neighborhood stands apart from most American neighborhood due

 Notable & Unique: People